-- 4.3.3.1.
-A student Dental Technician shall not be permitted to continue with Dental Technology Theory II and III; Dental Material Science II and III; and Applied Dental Technology II and III unless the student has passed the preceding level.
+- 4.2.3.1.
+A student Dental Technician shall not be permitted to enroll for Dental Technology Theory II and III; Dental Material Science II and III; and Applied Dental Technology II and III unless the student has passed the preceding level.
 (Consistent with Dental Technicians Act, 1979.
-Reg 21(2)) - 4.3.3.2.
-Tooth Morphology is a prerequisite for Applied Dental Technology II. - 4.3.3.3.
-Oral Anatomy is a prerequisite for Applied Dental Technology III and Experiential Learning. - 4.3.3.4.
+Reg 21(2)) - 4.2.3.2.
+Tooth Morphology is a prerequisite for Applied Dental Technology II. - 4.2.3.3.
+Oral Anatomy is a prerequisite for Applied Dental Technology III and Experiential Learning. - 4.2.3.4.
 Continuous Evaluation Subject Rules

-Please refer to 4.1 Learning Programme Structure to identify the subjects/ modules, which are evaluated by Continuous Assessment.
+Please refer to Section 4.1 of this handbook to identify the subjects, which are evaluated by Continuous Assessment.
 Examinations will not be written in these subjects / modules.
 All modules will need to be passed in the same academic year.
 See "Subject Content" for further information as well as specific Study Guides, which contain specific rules for each subject.
 Any numbers of tasks may form the class work marks.
-This is solely dependent on the discipline-specific lecturer in charge of the different sections.
+This is solely dependent of the discipline-specific lecturer in charge of the different sections.
 Formal tests will be held during the year.
 These will be held as and when necessary.

 Students failing formative class work and assessments are encouraged to repeat exercises to improve their performance.
-Summative classwork and assessments are exempt from a re-submission.

-4.3.3.5.
+4.2.3.5.
 Examination Subject Rules

-Please refer to 4.1 Learning Programme Structure to identify the subjects / modules, which are evaluated by Examination.
+Please refer to Section 4.1 of this handbook to identify the subjects / modules, which are evaluated by Examination.